quicwg/ops-drafts/draft-ietf-quic-applicability.md

 number of advanced features.
 While initially designed for the HTTP use case, it provides capabilities that can be used with a much wider variety of applications.
 QUIC is encapsulated in UDP.
 QUIC version 1 integrate TLS 1.3
 {{!TLS13=RFC8446}} to encrypt all payload data and most control information.
-HTTP operating over QUIC is known as HTTP/3.
+The version of HTTP which uses QUIC is known as HTTP/3
+{{?QUIC-HTTP=I-D.ietf-quic-http}}.

 This document provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
 This includes general guidance for applications operating over HTTP/3 or directly over QUIC.
-For specific guidance on how to integrate HTTP/3 with QUIC, see
-{{?QUIC-HTTP=I-D.ietf-quic-http}}.

 In the following sections we discuss specific caveats to QUIC's applicability, and issues that application developers must consider when using QUIC as a